irsbugs/cmrt/Guidelines for data entry.md

 As well as the Member of Parliament being an *Employee* of their Federal Electoral Division, they may have associates that are also in the CiviCRM *Individual* database.
 For example the secretary of a Member of Parliament.
 This secretary will also have a relationship type of *Employee* with the relevant Federal Electoral Division.

+In CiviCRM performing a search on Organisation - Federal will return:

+* Parliament of Australia
+* Federal Electoral Division of Ballarat
+* Federal Electoral Division of Bendigo
+* Federal Electoral Division of Mallee

 ### Organisation -> Government - State Relationship

 The top-level state organisation is: